 - One black rubber firewall grommet

-- One 8 Gauge Blue chrome plated ring terminal
+- 1 each 8 Gauge Blue & black chrome-plated ring terminals

 - Three 18 Gauge Blue Spade terminals